davidgiven/cpmish/README.md

 (yes, some of the tools are written in C).
 You'll have to install it from source yourself as it's not in Debian.

+Additionally, if you are building on macOS (formerly Mac OS X) you need to `brew install coreutils` and `export PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"` before building to use the correct `dd` version.

 Once in place, just do:

     make